cycle/docs/docs/en/relation/refers-to.md

 # Refers To

-Refers To relation is very similar to Belongs To but must be used in cases when multiple relations can exist to a related entity
-(including cyclic relations).
-For example: a user has many comments, the user refers to the last comment
+Refers To relation is very similar to Belongs To but must be used in cases when multiple relations can exist to a related entity (including cyclic relations).
+For example: a user has many comments, the user refers to the last comment.

 > The entity will be persisted before the related entity and then updated.

 ## Definition

 Using the annotated extension:

 ```php